 Main touchpoints around the website/app or service where you are communicating with the user.
 May be an email to a phone call.

-Face to face store visit might be a touchpoints.
+Face-to-face store visits might be touchpoints.

 There can be multiple touchpoints in a single stage.
 So don’t worry about listing down all the touchpoints.

-So during the awareness, touchpoints can be Facebook ads to the landing page to welcome email.
+So, during the awareness, touchpoints can be Facebook ads to the landing page to welcome email.

 Communication channels throughout that stage.